Banner Health

 • Enlarged or bulging eye (proptosis): As the tumor grows, it can push against the internal structures of the eye, changing its shape and size.
 The eye may appear larger or bulging and look uneven compared to the other eye.

-• Crossed eyes (Strabismus): Strabismus is when the eyes don’t look in the same direction at the same time.
+• Crossed eyes (strabismus): Strabismus is when the eyes don’t look in the same direction at the same time.
 One eye may turn inward or outward, which can happen if the tumor affects the muscles around the eye.

 These symptoms can also be signs of other health problems.
 If you notice any of these signs, see your child’s health care provider or a Banner Health specialist right away.